Johnny Strong: Early life and education

 Johnny Strong was born in Los Angeles County, California.
 At the age of seven he began studying martial arts, taking up Judo in the San Fernando Valley.
 He went on to learn Kickboxing, Jeet Kune Do, Boxing, and eventually earned a black belt in Brazilian Jiu-Jitsu under Chris Lisciandro.
 At 12, he began to play Guitar and taught himself to play Drums, and Piano.

 Career

 Music

 He was signed to two major labels RCA and Atlantic Records.
 He has released nine albums: Bombthreat: Before She Blows and Fly and Lick My Neck Good Sleep with his former band, and Can You Hear Me Now?, La Luna Del Diablo Blanco, Soulcrusher, The War of Art, Close to Extinction, War Horse and White Light with Operator band.

 Film

-Johnny Strong has had various roles in television, and landed a role in the Steven Seagal film The Glimmer Man.
-He then worked on Sylvester Stallone's Get Carter, The Fast and The Furious, and Black Hawk Down.
-Strong stars in Sinners & Saints, a New Orleans-based police thriller featuring Sean Patrick Flanery and Tom Berenger released in 2012.
+Johnny Strong has had various roles in television, and landed a role in the Steven Seagal film, The Glimmer Man.
+He then worked on Sylvester Stallone film, Get Carter (2000), also The Fast and the Furious (2001), and Black Hawk Down (2001).
+Strong stars in Sinners & Saints film, marked his return to the screen, as Detective Sean Riley, a New Orleans-based police thriller featuring Sean Patrick Flanery and Tom Berenger, filmed in 2010 but released on DVD in 2012.
+One of the songs in the film, Let you go, is sung by Strong.

-2010 marked his return to the screen, starring in Sinners and Saints, an action-thriller film, as Detective Sean Riley.